Web3-Builders-Alliance/csjcode_Sol_2Q24/capstone/README_DOERZ.md

 * doerz-alpha202407-web
 * doerz-alpha202407-localserver

-This represent 2-4 weeks work on a task rewards platform with ongoing dev in progress.
+This represents 2-4 weeks work on a task rewards platform with ongoing dev in progress.

 #### Concept